 Last year, The New York Times reported that “scorching temperatures” are expected through September.
 Translation: It’s hot.
 Hotter than normal.
 And for those of us with beards, maybe a little too hot for our own comfort.

 I started growing my stubble into a beard back in January of 2020 in the name of responsible grooming journalism.
 I tried beard oils and vitamins, conditioners and balms, as well as several beard trimmers for months and months just for the sake of my facial hair.
 I had, if I may say so myself, grown quite a masterpiece.

-When I posted my fullest-length beard picture on Facebook at the end of June, comments included comparisons to ZZ Top, Santa Claus, Mike Love from The Beach Boys, and Papa Hemingway (which I’ll gladly take).
+When I posted my fullest-length beard picture on Facebook at the end of June last year, comments included comparisons to ZZ Top, Santa Claus, Mike Love from The Beach Boys, and Papa Hemingway (which I’ll gladly take).
 I liked the way my beard elongated my face.
 I liked the way it felt in my hands when I was deep in thought.

-On the first 95 degree day, I cut it all off.
+On the first 95-degree day, I cut it all off.

 As the temperatures and humidity rose, I could no longer stand having all that fuzz on my face.
 It’s not exactly that it was itchy.
 It felt as though I was stifled, covered, and somehow ill-at-ease.
 Add wearing a mask to match the circumstances, and I began to think that I just might understand how it feels to wear a burka.

 Many websites insist that having a beard during warmer days is not a problem.
 The beard care experts at Stubble and ‘Stache say, “Your beard keeps the moisture from your sweat close to your face.
 When a breeze comes through, you feel nice and cool … Your beard won’t make you any warmer than normal.”